Varsha567/AI_DEBUG/README.md

      ```

 3. **System Information:**
-   - COMANDI displays key system details at startup, providing context for further operations.
+   - AI_DEBUG displays key system details at startup, providing context for further operations.

 4. **Interactive Prompts:**
    - Engage with the AI to receive hints, command suggestions, and code fixes.
 Example: